larry-athey/boilermaker/Instructions/FAQ.md

 Q: All this WiFi and networking stuff is over my head, do you have a guide for this?

-A: Sorry, that's beyond the scope of what I'm doing here, but there are thousands of videos on YouTube that teach these topics.
+A: Sorry, that's way beyond the scope of what I'm doing here, but there are thousands of videos on YouTube that teach these topics.
 Honestly, I haven't seen too many cases where a person's WiFi is so flakey that they need any major help.
 The problematic cases that I've seen are usually caused by crappy outdated ISP-provided routers or by somebody intentionally making things hard for themselves.
 If you have a decent modern router, things will generally just work by default using nothing more than a DHCP (dynamic IP) address.

 ---